Karthik (singer)

 Karthik (born 7 November 1980) is an Indian playback singer and composer.
 Karthik started his professional singing career as a backing vocalist and has since been working as a playback singer.
-He has sung more than 8000 songs in 15+ Indian languages including Tamil, Telugu, Kannada, Malayalam, Odia, Bengali, Marathi and Hindi.
+He has sung more than 8000 songs in 15+ Indian languages including Tamil, Malayalam, Telugu, Kannada, Odia, Bengali, Marathi and Hindi.

 Early and personal life

 Karthik was born on 7 November 1980 into a Tamil family and hails from Tiruvarur district.
 He is a trained Carnatic music vocalist.
 He was part of a college band and regularly participated in IIT Madras Fest Saarang.
 An ardent fan of A. R. Rahman, Karthik's dream was to meet Rahman and sing for him.
 Playback singer Srinivas, who often collaborated with Rahman, was Karthik's close friend's cousin.
 Srinivas encouraged Karthik to look at singing as a career, which prompted Karthik to resume his singing lessons.
 One year later, Srinivas recommended Karthik's name to Rahman, who needed fresh voices for backing vocalists for a song from Pukar.
 Karthik eventually got the opportunity and recorded for the song.
 Having spent over a year being a backing vocalist, Karthik got his break during Rahman's scoring of One 2 Ka 4.
 For the background score, A. R. Rahman wanted a high-pitched alap and he eventually chose Karthik to sing the alap.
 Soon after, Rahman asked him to sing the song "Nendhukittaen" from the film Star.

 Karthik was a CA aspirant before he became a professional singer.
 He is married to Ambika, they have a daughter and a son.